aaltsys/doc-server3/install/01_hardware.rst

 -----------------------------

-Follow the procedures from article :ref:`resources:macserver` to install the rEFInd EFI boot manager and prepare the Mac mini Server for OS installation.
+Follow the procedures from article :ref:`resources:macserver` to install the rEFInd EFI boot manager and prepare the Mac mini Server to install Zentyal.

 .. warning::
    If you are installing a Mac mini Server, ignore the rest of this article.